 Why Do I Have to Pay Back My Health Insurance Company After a Personal Injury Settlement?

+After a personal injury settlement, it’s important to note that the subrogation process applies to private health insurance companies, government healthcare such as Medicaid, Medicare, Tricare, or any other entity that pays your medical bills.
 Additionally, failure to protect the government entity’s subrogation interests can result in penalties to your attorneys and other parties that impaired the governmental entity’s right to reimbursement.
 The attorney that handles your case must be aware of which entities are in charge of paying your medical bills, to prevent penalties or additional repercussions on their behalf.

 Here is how the subrogation process works with a personal injury case: When you sign up for health insurance, you sign a contract with your health insurance company that states that in exchange for you paying a monthly premium, your health insurance company will pay your medical bills when you decide to seek medical treatment.